-During the exit process, Dr. Mikovits confronted Lombardi, whom she believed to be her laboratory assistant, but came to learn was also the Director of Operations for UNEVX; Mr. & Mrs. Whittemore; Carli Kinne who was a Vice President and general counsel to WPI; and Michael Hillerby, an employee of WPI; and told them that she intended to report the misappropriation of the grant money which was awarded to her, and for which she was accountable, to the NIH and the Department of Defense.
+During the exit process, Dr. Mikovits confronted Lombardi, whom she believed to be working research scientist one her grants at the WPI, but came to learn was working solely as the Director of Operations for UNEVX; Mr. & Mrs. Whittemore; Carli Kinne who was a Vice President and general counsel to WPI; and Michael Hillerby, an employee of WPI; and told them that she intended to report the misappropriation of the grant money which was awarded to her, and for which she was accountable, to the NIH and the Department of Defense.
 See Exhibit 4, Response by Dr, Mikovits dated October 1, 2011.

-The defendants mentioned here, fought her as if one of their lives depended upon it.
+The Whittemore-related defendants fought her as if one of their lives depended upon it.
 What followed was an almost unimaginable series of events that demonstrated the desperation being felt by a man who was acting indestructible to Dr. Mikovits, but who was really trembling with fear that the Seeno family would make good on their alleged threats if he were to show any financial vulnerability.
-Because of her desire to keep her reputation as an ethical scientist, Dr. Mikovits retracted her scientific paper on XMRV and CFS.
+Because of her desire to keep her reputation as an ethical scientist, Dr. Mikovits retracted those data from scientific paper on XMRV and CFS.
 Having the scientific community invalidate the work his Institute had just invested in and which was helping his daughter cope with her illness would have been catastrophic.
 He became a desperate man, and had to stop Mikovits however he could.

 This is where his political capital would have to be invested.
 Quickly, quietly and with the utmost of efficiency.
-The Judge who he approached was an old friend, who was willing to give him whatever armament he needed.
+The Judge who he approached was an old friend.
 Interestingly, as discussed below, that judge recused himself immediately after making various findings, rulings and orders against Mikovits and cited the fact that Whittemore was his major donor for his campaigns, after the damage was done.

-Upon her termination, Dr. Mikovits was accused of stealing a laptop and 19 laboratory notebooks which were all her own property.
+Upon her termination Dr. Mikovits was accused of stealing a laptop and 19 laboratory notebooks which were in reality all her own property.
 She would have refused to return any of these items to WPI, inasmuch as they were her intellectual property, there was no claim to that property by WPI, and the laboratory notebooks represented the totality of her work including that while at NIH, which preceded her employment at WPI - except they were already in the hands of WPI, as she left them in her desk before she knew she would be forever locked out of her office..